kubernetes/enhancements/keps/sig-node/4563-eviction-request-api/README.md

 `.spec.interceptors` are populated from pod's `.spec.evictionInterceptors` (see [Interceptor](#interceptor) and [Pod and EvictionRequest API](#pod-and-evictionrequest-api)) in the same order.
 This field must not be set by the requester creating this EvictionRequest.
+A default `imperative-eviction.k8s.io` interceptor is appended to the end of the list for pod targets.
 The interceptor names must pass `IsFullyQualifiedDomainName` validation.

 The pod labels are merged with the EvictionRequest labels (pod labels have a preference) to allow